torstein-vik/zophie/PLANNING.md

 - Category (every category has objects and morphisms)
 - Functor (every functor has a domain category and a target category)
+- Partially defined functor (every one has a )
 - Machine (every machine has an input class and an output class)
 - Set (every set has elements)
 - Class (every class has members)